harishbalaji-me/biomedical-ml-analysis/README.md

 # 🫀 Biomedical ML Analysis — Heart Disease Prediction

-A Python data science project that performs **Exploratory Data Analysis (EDA)** and trains **three machine learning models** to predict heart disease.
-Includes built-in synthetic data so anyone can run it instantly — no dataset download required.
+This project is a Python data science project that performs **Exploratory Data Analysis (EDA)** and trains **three machine learning models** to predict heart disease.
+This includes built-in synthetic data so anyone can run it instantly, meaning no dataset download is required.

 ---

-## 📊 What It Does
+##  What It Does

 | Step | Description | Output |
 |------|-------------|--------|